AzDocs/AzDocs/Wiki/Azure.md

 8. *Save* & *Create Release*.
 Congratulations, you can now run your pipeline and spin up secure & compliant Azure resources.

 > NOTE: However, there are a few more tips & tricks we found useful.
-The following paragraphs containing tips & tricks are optional:
+The following paragraphs containing tips & tricks are optional.

 ### Taskgroup all the things
 For reusability purposes, it is wise to create a taskgroup for each script you use.
 This means you can add this taskgroup (even multiple times) to every pipeline you like without having to define the script location & parameters again.
 To create a taskgroup per script, follow the following tutorial: